Bangladesh reports 5 new COVID cases, no deaths in a day

-Dhaka with three infections logged the highest number of cases among the eight divisions.
+Dhaka with four infections logged the highest number of cases among the eight divisions.

 The latest figures put the recovery rate at 98.47 percent and the mortality rate at 1.44 percent.